 We often invite clients to classes at nomad schools on their paticular expertise.
 We also bring pens,paper,books and sports equipment to students.
 We always spread knowledge of health and sanitation, and we see the home-stay tourism as beneficial to impoverished locals.

 We always bring a client into an area, explaining what the local products are, encouraging them to buy these if they want.
 We visit homes, even if not for a home-stay, and hold question and answer, after which we pay them for their time.
 We buy supplies locally.
 We use locals for field staff.

 Providing cultural information is the most important part of our company’s job, and we think that the way we do it definitely encourages local people to preserve their culture.
-Our guides must have not only detailed knowledge of Tibetan culture but also explain them well.
+Our guides must have not only detailed knowledge of Tibetan culture but also explain it well.
 This inspires the same feeling in clients, making them also care about preserving plateau culture.

 It is very important to teach clients local customs before their arriving in a local area.
 Clients can not be expected to know how offensive simple actions can be like stepping over stoves or baby’s clothing or pointing at relics or kissing in public.

 We have practices in place for preserving the environment, and both spreading and increasing environmentally responsible behavior.
 We see it as our duty also to spread our knowledge to the local population.
 For example, we explain to nomads that plastic requires up to hundred years to get disappear.
 We do not allow clients to wash their hands in rivers but carry the water to camp so we can protect the water and the river’s edge during the trekking or at anytime.